 Providing sustainable alternatives to driving into the city

 OBJECTIVES & BENEFITS

 The M11 Junction 11 is a vital access point into Cambridge from the south.
 Currently, Park & Ride provision is located on the city-side of this junction, the Trumpington Park & Ride site.

-There are significant housing and employment growth around the M11 area including the Cambridge Biomedical Campus, Trumpington Meadows and West Cambridge.
-There is currently 16 peak time P&R buses per hour from Trumpington to the City Centre, with predictions showing the site will soon reach capacity.
+There is significant housing and employment growth around the M11 area including the Cambridge Biomedical Campus, Trumpington Meadows and West Cambridge.
+There are currently 16 peak time P&R buses per hour from Trumpington to the City Centre, with predictions showing the site will soon reach capacity.
 Intensification of the Trumpington site to provide extra spaces is being considered.

 An expanded Park & Ride at Trumpington or a new site at Junction 11 in addition to the existing site would enable journeys to be faster and more reliable.
 Reducing the increasing number of cars travelling into Cambridge and adding to the extensive and high-quality public transport network currently being developed across the area.

 This programme will also work towards Cambridgeshire’s Long Term Transport Strategy: